overvale/Textplay/README.rst

 Textplay
 ========

+- [ ] Directly create PDF's from  Fountain Files.
+- [ ] Create gitflow like screenplay flow where friends can edit/feedback on versions

 Textplay is a simple command-line script that converts screenplays written in Fountain_ formatted plain-text to HTML, XML, and FDX (`Final Draft`_).